kmahon37/plex-dvr-waker/README.md

 *Example output (--monitor):*
 ```
-DVR monitor task scheduled to run at log on
+DVR monitor task scheduled to run at startup
 DVR monitor task has been started
 ```

 ### Display upcoming scheduled recordings <a name="cmdline-list"></a>
 You can display the upcoming scheduled recordings that are recognized by Plex DVR Waker.
 This is useful to compare to your actual recording schedule in Plex.
 In theory, the two schedules should match (_see disclaimer above_).
+The start/end times displayed here will include any offsets configured in Plex.

 *Usage:*
 ```